Where Do I Start Studying for the CISSP?

 But I can understand why this question is being asked…it’s an exhaustive amount of material to study for the exam!
 It can be difficult to figure out where to even begin studying.

 For those new to CISSP, you hear names like Shon Harris, Sybex, Conrad, Fourth Edition, 7th Edition etc. etc. It’s a lot of resources to study, and sometimes we all just need some direction from those who have been there.
+I go over a comprehensive overview here:

 Below is a high level overview of a way to just start studying for the CISSP.
 It's not a comprehensive overview.
 If you'd like to read testimonials of all the different ways and techniques successful CISSPs have used to pass the exam, click here: CISSP Study Experiences